 - 4.23.1 Office supplies for College use are available in the bookstore.
 Supplies may be purchased by departmental charge.
 The bookstore shall prepare a monthly report on detailed purchases by division or department.
-A requisition with proper authorization must accompany any order over \$100 (books or supplies). - 4.23.2 Book return periods will be set and publicized by the bookstore and will be those of most service to students. - 4.23.3 Copyright laws and procedures will apply to all materials. - 4.24 Solicitation and Fundraising Policy (Adopted 12-3-1968; Revised 1-2005) Soliciting for any cause is prohibited on the campus, although the College may participate in certain community or organizational fund drives as authorized by the College President.
-The exhibition and/or sale on campus of any articles or services not otherwise sanctioned by the College is prohibited.
+A requisition with proper authorization must accompany any order over \$100 (books or supplies). - 4.23.2 Book return periods will be set and publicized by the bookstore and will be those of most service to students. - 4.23.3 Copyright laws and procedures will apply to all materials. - 4.24 Solicitation and Fundraising Policy (Adopted 12-3-1968; Revised 1-2005; Revised 5-9-2016) Fundraising for external causes is prohibited on the campus unless specifically authorized by the College President or Board of Trustees.
+The sale on campus of any articles or services not otherwise sanctioned by the College is prohibited.